Food Safety Program

 To review the most recent FAC meeting minutes, click here.

-Each year food service establishments are nominated for excellence by their health district inspectors.
+Each year food service establishments are nominated for excellence by their County inspectors.
 These may be facilities that consistently meet or exceed food safety standards.
 They may be a facility that worked hard and took steps to improve.
-Members of the Food Advisory Committee review these nominations and help to choose the winner of each category.
 There are 6 categories; Full Menu Establishment, Fast Service Establishment, Limited Menu Establishment, Temporary Food Establishment, Large Grocery Chain, and School/Industrial/Institution Kitchen.

-On behalf of the Snohomish Health District, thank you for making safe food handling practices a priority in your establishment!
+On behalf of the Snohomish County Health Department, thank you for making safe food handling practices a priority in your establishment!
 You have made a valuable contribution to the prevention of food-borne illnesses in Snohomish County.

 Outside BUSINESS CONTACTS